GransonO/fast_food_fastv2/README.md

 ### Accept and decline orders.
 ### Mark orders as completed.
 ### A user should be able to see a history of ordered food.

 No usage of web frameworks in the project.
 All ideas born from the root.

+The ui folder contains all hmtl templates and server contains the flask implementation files